okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 </div>

-The **Overview** tab provides you with graphs that plot the number of events (violations, bursts, and warnings) over time and is based on system log events.
+The **Overview** tab provides you with graphs that plot the number of events (violations, bursts, and warnings) over time and is based on System Log events.
 Use the **Filters** dropdown menu to select the time period and events that you want to view.
 The tab also provides a table that lists your org's APIs and their corresponding current rate limits, violations, bursts, and warnings.
 See [Browse and monitor rate limit usage](#browse-and-monitor-rate-limit-usage).

 On the **Settings** tab, you can:

 * Change the per-client rate limit settings
-* Customize the threshold for warning notification when the API's rate limit is exceeded
+* Customize the threshold for warning notifications when the API's rate limit is exceeded

 See [Change rate limit settings](#change-rate-limit-settings).